Are Investors Undervaluing These Finance Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One stock to keep an eye on is Fidelity National Financial (FNF).
-FNF is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A.
+One stock to keep an eye on is Credit Suisse Group (CS).
+CS is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A.

+We should also highlight that CS has a P/B ratio of 0.54.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.36.
+Within the past 52 weeks, CS's P/B has been as high as 0.80 and as low as 0.49, with a median of 0.56.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-FNF has a P/S ratio of 1.01.
-This compares to its industry's average P/S of 1.02.
+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+CS has a P/S ratio of 0.85.
+This compares to its industry's average P/S of 1.83.

-Finally, investors will want to recognize that FNF has a P/CF ratio of 4.41.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-FNF's current P/CF looks attractive when compared to its industry's average P/CF of 5.50.
-Within the past 12 months, FNF's P/CF has been as high as 9.51 and as low as 3.87, with a median of 4.97.
+Finally, investors should note that CS has a P/CF ratio of 15.21.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 25.54.
+Within the past 12 months, CS's P/CF has been as high as 16.91 and as low as 6.23, with a median of 13.21.

-Investors could also keep in mind Markel (MKL), an Insurance - Property and Casualty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Banks - Foreign stock you could consider is UniCredit (UNCFF), which is a # 2 (Buy) stock with a Value Score of A.

-These are only a few of the key metrics included in Fidelity National Financial and Markel strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, FNF and MKL look like an impressive value stock at the moment.
+These are just a handful of the figures considered in Credit Suisse Group and UniCredit's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that CS and UNCFF is an impressive value stock right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report